ANNUAL RENEWAL ASSESSMENT

 Care Plan Implications

-The annual assessment directly informs care plan updates:
+The annual assessment renewal directly informs care plan updates:

 - Identification of new care needs requiring plan additions